verus-lang/verus/source/docs/guide/src/reference-attributes.md

 ## `#[verifier::proof_note]`

-Attach an arbitrary string note to a `requires`/`ensures` clause or an `assume`/`assert` statement.
+Attach a string note to a `requires`/`ensures` clause or an `assume`/`assert` statement.

-The note is shown in errors for failed proof obligations, as well as in the JSON output under `function_details`.
+The note is included in errors for failed proof obligations, as well as in the JSON output under the key `func-details`.

 ## `#[verifier::rlimit(n)]` and `#[verifier::rlimit(infinity)]`